 Workers’ Compensation Commutations and Permanencies in Delaware

-Protecting the rights of injured workers in New Castle, Seaford, and Wilmington
+Protecting the rights of injured workers in Newark, Seaford, and Wilmington, DE

 If a Delaware worker has been receiving workers’ compensation benefits for a workplace injury, they can choose to receive a commutation of benefits.
 A commutation is simply a one-time, lump-sum payment that the injured worker can receive, which will end the monthly benefits payments they had been receiving.
 A commutation of benefits can also be paid to workers whose injuries are permanent and will not allow them to go back to doing the work they did when they were injured.